My Philodendron birkin is one of the prettiest ornamental tropical plants I have in my study.

 Your Philodendron birkin may be drooping because the plant has been given too much or too little water.
-Other reasons for a drooping Philodendron birkin are that the tropical plant is living in a cold area in your house or a common Philodendron disease called fire blight or Erwinia blight has struck.
+Another reason for a drooping Philodendron birkin is that the tropical plant is living in a cold area in your house or a common Philodendron disease called fire blight or Erwinia blight has struck.

 4 Reasons Your Philodendron birkin Is Drooping